It’s Mumbai from me, and it’s Mumbai from him

 Have they been successful?

 Europe: It looks like the hedge funds have found it difficult.
-I think Liquid investors are struggling whilst illiquid investors seem to do okay.
-We are illiquid investors and we think there is opportunity for us, but we need to be cautious.
+I think Liquid investors are struggling, whilst illiquid investors seem to do okay.
+We are illiquid investors, and we think there is an opportunity for us, but we need to be cautious.

-India: The Developers in India are under a lot of distress, if you know a few of the bankers it can be useful.
-If developers continue to be under distress it will create a big NPL market and investors will do well here.
-The bankruptcy laws aren’t as stringent as Europe, but they have got better, and enforcements are easier.
+India: The Developers in India are under a lot of distress; if you know a few of the bankers, it can be useful.
+If developers continue to be under distress, it will create a big NPL market, and investors will do well here.
+The bankruptcy laws aren’t as stringent as in Europe, but they have improved, and enforcement is easier.
 The lenders and developers are striving for alternatives.

-What is the main difference between investing in India vs Investing Europe?
+What is the main difference between investing in India vs investing in Europe?

-India: Being in a regional role you don’t sit directly with the IC (Investment Committee) and you don’t really see them as often as if you sat in Europe or the US.
-In sourcing terms, it’s a pretty mixed bag, you’ve got the bulge brackets, JP Morgan and Morgan Stanley, the advisors; CBRE and JLL, and a lot of boutique brokers.
-The network is massive, the advisors bring you into competitive processes you need relationships with all the shops and ideally direct relationships with the developers.
-I have 50 guys in my broker network I try to stay on top of them but a lot of the time they are sending you something you rejected from the advisors a few months ago.
+India: Being in a regional role, you don’t sit directly with the IC (Investment Committee), and you don’t really see them as often as if you sat in Europe or the US.
+In sourcing terms, it’s a pretty mixed bag; you’ve got the bulge brackets, JP Morgan and Morgan Stanley, the advisors, CBRE and JLL, and a lot of boutique brokers.
+The network is massive, the advisors bring you into competitive processes, and you need relationships with all the shops and ideally direct relationships with the developers.
+I have 50 guys in my broker network.
+I try to stay on top of them, but a lot of the time, they are sending you something you rejected from the advisors a few months ago.

 How will this affect capital raising?